 All employees are expected to use sound judgment in the performance of their duties and take reasonable and commonly accepted measures to protect the health, safety, and well-being of others, as well as District property.
 In addition, employees shall cooperate fully with all investigations conducted by the District as authorized by policy or law.
 03.133

+Conflict of Interest

+A superintendent, teacher, or other official or employee of any institution supported wholly or in part by public funds shall not act, directly or indirectly, as agent for any person whose instructional materials are identified on the state-approved list.
+03.1721

 Supervision of Students

 Each teacher and administrator shall hold pupils to a strict account for their conduct on school premises, on the way to and from school, and at school-sponsored trips and activities.